The Municipal Court offers several alternatives in lieu of traditional jail time:

-- Community Service option through a WA state non-profit organization
+- Community service through a state non-profit organization

-These programs benefit the Court and the community:
+These programs benefit the court and the community because:

-- Defendants complete their sentences without early release due to jail overcrowding
+- Defendants complete their sentences without an early release due to jail overcrowding

 - Substantial saving in jail expenses